How to view and analyze a CPInfo output file in DiagnosticsView

 Pressing the UPDATE button will start a new package download:

-Once a new package download is completed, the following message is displayed for installation approval:
+When the new package download is completed, the following message is displayed for installation approval:

 Pressing the OK button will close DiagnosticsView and launch a new package installation wizard.